Neural Directional Filtering Using a Compact Microphone Array: Performance Measures

 \section{Performance Measures}

 The performance of conventional linear beamformers is commonly evaluated using the \ac{WNG}, \ac{DF}, and directivity pattern.
-As the \ac{NDF} is both data-dependent and non-linear, we propose a method to estimate the directivity pattern and \ac{DF} suitable for non-linear processing methods.
+As the \ac{NDF} is both data-dependent and non-linear, we propose a method to estimate the directivity pattern and the \ac{DF} that is suitable for non-linear processing methods.
 These analyze the spatial filtering of direct and reverberant sounds, respectively.
-Additionally, we utilize the standard \ac{SDR} to measure the quality of the estimated target signal.

 To introduce the calculation of the proposed performance metrics, we let $X^{(k)}_{1, n}[f, t]$ be the \ac{STFT} representation of the $n$-th source signal in the $k$-th test sample at the reference microphone.
 In a reverberant environment, $X^{(k)}_{1, n}[f, t]$ can be decomposed as